 - Some people have the misconception that a homosexual man is feminine and a lesbian is masculine.
 This is absolutely a misconception.
 A person need not be feminine or masculine to become a gay or a lesbian.

 - Being gay or lesbian can cause AIDS.
 This is yet another myth.
 In the United States, when AIDS was first noticed, it mainly affected the homosexual community.
-So a rumour was in fact doing the rounds that being a lesbian or gay will make you potential victims.
+So a rumor was, in fact, doing the rounds that being a lesbian or gay will make you potential victims.
 They even went to the extent to naming AIDS ‘gay disease’.
 This is absolutely wrong information.
 AIDS affects anyone who is engaged in unprotected sex, regardless of the person’s age, sex, class or caste.

 - Homosexuality is contagious—This is false.
 Homosexuality is not a disease or situation, so it cannot be caught.
 It is something that comes from within and no person can be convinced to change their sexual orientation.